✨ Health insurance, now in PayFit - learn more

 Details of benefits you have not payrolled

-Any benefits that have been payrolled for optional remuneration
+Any benefits that have been payrolled as optional remuneration.

-The treatment of this can be complicated and involve National Insurance (NI) considerations your business will need to be clued up on.
-Most importantly, you’ll want to ensure that your payroll system is optimised to deal with employee benefits tax properly.
+The treatment of this can be complicated and involve National Insurance (NI) considerations your business will need to be clued-up on.
+Most importantly, you’ll want to ensure that your payroll system is set up to deal with employee benefits tax properly.

-Some benefits, such as childcare and canteen meals, are tax-free, but these are only a few exceptions.
-Most benefits will attract some level of tax.
-And you’ll pay both tax and National Insurance on any benefits paid in cash, which are treated as ‘earnings’.
+Some benefits, such as childcare and canteen meals, are tax-free, similar to certain legitimate business expenses which may be exempt.
+However, most benefits will attract some level of tax.
+And you’ll pay both tax and National Insurance on any benefits paid in cash, which are treated as earnings.

 Here are the steps for UK businesses to take to prepare for mandatory payrolling: